Has your child been diagnosed with cerebral palsy?

 Or, having read the symptoms, do you suspect your infant may have it?

-If so, speech therapy can help them get the strongest start.
+If so, our Washington DC speech therapists can help them get the strongest start.

 1300 I St NW, #400E,